 Delta extends flight credit validity

-Any travel credits from travel that was supposed to take place in March, April, or May are valid for two years.
+Any travel credits from travel that was purchased prior to April 17, 2020 and was supposed to take place before December 31, 2020 is valid until September 2022.
 Normally travel credits would be valid for one year.

 Delta Award tickets

 The same rules apply whether a flight is booked with cash or miles.
-For award flights that qualify for a change fee waiver, Delta will also waive the mile redeposit fee.
+For flights that qualify for a change fee waiver, Delta will also waive the mile redeposit fee if the flight was booked with miles.

 You can find more details on United’s coronavirus page.

-If the customer decides to cancel a flight, they can retain the value of the ticket to be applied to a new ticket without fee.
-This is valid for travel up to 12 months from the original ticket issue date.
+You can cancel and retain the value of the ticket.
+The credit is valid for 12 months from the original ticket issue date.

 United is now extending electronic certificates